Broome International Airport

 Broome International Airport is a regional airport located 0.4 NM west of the Broome GPO, Western Australia.
+Despite its name, as of June 2026 it does not have any international scheduled flights.

 Broome International Airport is the regional hub of the northwestern part of Western Australia.
 It is considered the gateway to the Kimberley region.
 In the year ending 30 June 2011 the airport handled 409,663 passengers.
 It is ranked the 20th busiest airport in Australia.

 History

+The airport first opened in 1921 as an unpaved strip of sand for airmail planes.
+In 1935 it was moved to its present location.

 World War II

 The airport field was attacked on the morning of 3 March 1942 during World War II.
 The attack on Broome was part of a larger Japanese campaign against northern Australia and the Dutch East Indies and resulted in the deaths of at least 88 people.
 At the time, the airfield was being used by the Royal Australian Air Force (RAAF) and allied forces as a staging and refuelling point.

 The Japanese raid destroyed at least 22 aircraft on the ground and in the harbour, many of which had been evacuating civilians and wounded soldiers from the Dutch East Indies.
-Some wreckage from the attack remains preserved and can still be viewed at the Broome Historical Museum, serving as a lasting reminder of the town's wartime experience and strategic role.
+Some wreckage from the attack remains preserved and can still be viewed at the Broome Historical Museum.